-There are great opportunities available for incoming freshmen who are planning on a major in physics or physics/engineering.
-Click here to learn more.
+There are several scholarship opportunities available for students majoring in physics or physics/engineering.

 University of Wisconsin-La Crosse

 2009 Cowley Hall